sdcnku/micropython/docs/library/omv.fir.rst

       ta, ir, to_min, to_max = fir.read_ir()

-   The values returned are floats that represent the temperature in Celsius.
+   The values returned are floats that represent the temperature in celsius.

    .. note::